Acha Uli-la

 Acha is the Tibetan word for sister, which expresses our deep connection to each other.
 We are all one.

-Already in my childhood I was fascinated by all topics around Tibet, meditation, healing stones, mantras, Buddhism and spiritual healing.
-Even then I noticed that I had the ability to see and perceive more than my fellow human beings and that I had a particularly beneficial effect on them.
+Even as a child, I was fascinated by everything to do with Tibet, meditation, healing stones, mantras, Buddhism and spiritual healing.
+Even then I realized that I had the ability to see and perceive more than my fellow human beings and that I had a particularly beneficial effect on them.

-On my path of spiritual development, I met the Tibetan shaman Ngagpa Jorden Thinlay in 2010, who took me in as his student and still accompanies me today.
-Among other things, he trained me in Tibetan hand healing and singing bowl therapy, which I am allowed to pass on to my fellow human beings.
+On my path of spiritual development, I met the Tibetan shaman Ngagpa Jorden Thinlay in 2010, who took me on as his student and has accompanied me to this day.
+Among other things, he trained me in Tibetan hand healing and singing bowl therapy, which I am able to pass on to my fellow human beings.

-During a meditation I had a vision of knotting malas and chanting mantras as a Tibetan nun.
-I saw myself in a past life and knew that my calling was to spread these healing tools for meditation.
-So I began making Buddhist prayer chains in close and trusting collaboration with my mentor, the Tibetan shaman Ngagpa Jorden Thinlay.
-His blessing was the prerequisite for me to venture into making malas.
+During a deep meditation, I had a vision of knotting malas and chanting mantras as a Tibetan Ani.
+I saw myself in a past life and knew that it was my calling to spread these healing tools for meditation and calming our minds in our western culture.
+So I began making Buddhist prayer beads in close and trusting collaboration with my mentor, the Tibetan shaman Ngagpa Jorden Thinlay.
+His blessing was the prerequisite for me to venture into making these sacred instruments.

-The malas of SATYA MANI combine the effect of healing stones, the spirituality of a prayer chain and the Tibetan art of healing.
-I create each mala with my all-embracing love while chanting or reciting healing mantras.
-This is how beautiful, energetic and powerful unique pieces are created, which are already appreciated all over the world.
+The malas from SATYA MANI combine the effect of healing stones, the spirituality of a prayer chain and the Tibetan art of healing.
+I create each mala with my all-encompassing love while chanting or reciting healing mantras.
+This results in beautiful, energetic and powerful unique pieces that are already appreciated worldwide.

-With the production of the malas I began my spiritual work towards the outside world, which now includes a whole spectrum of healing methods.
-I also offer mantra meditations, energetic treatments and incenses.
+My spiritual outward work began with the production of the malas and now includes a whole spectrum of healing methods.
+I also offer mantra meditations, energetic treatments and incense ceremonies.

 In a moving initiation ceremony, I received my blessing from Ngagpa Jorden Thinlay to make healing malas.
 I am deeply grateful for my introduction to spiritual thought, truthful action and the passing on of his knowledge.
 So, in the richly decorated meditation room, I received from his hand the white silk khata specially blessed by the Dalai Lama.
 And the certificate issued and signed by my mentor as a sign that the student has become a consecrated one - empowered to pass on the universal energy.
 Since that day I have also cherished a very special gift: He bequeathed me a wonderful elephant bone mala from Tibet, which supports me in my spiritual work.